Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 ## `location`

 Functionality: Create, read, update, and delete location records

+> **Schema note:** A project can have multiple location records — use a separate POST call for each.
+Locations are referenced by issuances via `cadTrustLocationId`.
+New in v2: `locationMapType` (GIS file format picklist) and `locationMapFileLink` for attaching GIS files (GeoJSON, Shapefile, GeoPackage, etc.).

 **Note**: By default, GET requests return only location data.
 Associated models (project) are not included unless explicitly requested via query parameters.